European-Unified-ID/euid-docs-preview/preview/docs/guides/integration-publisher-server-side.md

 The guide outlines the [basic steps](#integration-steps) that you need to consider if you're building an integration without using a client-side or server-side SDK.
 For example, you need to decide how to do the following:

-- Implement opportunities to capture email: for example, promotional exchanges, sign-ups and subscriptions, or marketing form fills.
+- Implement opportunities to capture email or phone number: for example, promotional exchanges, sign-ups and subscriptions, or marketing form fills.
 - Manage EUID identity information and use it for targeted advertising
 - Refresh EUID tokens
 - Deal with missing identities